 Setting up Windows XP

-As the computer reboots, it should recognize the Windows XP installation CD and prompt you to "press any key to boot from CD".
+As the computer reboots, it should recognize the Windows XP installation CD and prompt you to “press any key to boot from CD”.
 Press any key and wait for the program to inspect and install the requisite files.
-After installing all of the necessary files, XP displays a "Welcome to Setup" screen that provides several options: "Set up XP now", "Repair", and "Quit".
-Select "Set up XP now" and click next.
-After agreeing to the license, Setup displays a list of your existing partitions along with several options: "Set up WinXP on selected partition", "Create a partition in an unpartitioned space", and "Delete selected partition".
-Now, looking at the listed partitions, we are looking for something similar to this:
+After installing all of the necessary files, XP displays a “Welcome to Setup” screen that provides several options: “Set up XP now”, “Repair”, and “Quit”.
+Select “Set up XP now” and click next.
+After agreeing to the license, Setup displays a list of your existing partitions along with several options: “Set up WinXP on selected partition”, “Create a partition in an unpartitioned space”, and “Delete selected partition”.
+Now, looking at the listed partitions, we should have something like this:

 C: Partition 1 (Win98SE) [FAT32] 2385MB (1631MB free) D: Partition 2 (WinXP) [FAT32] 333MB (3328 free) Unpartitioned space 8MB

 If you are not so fortunate, and see something similar (or worse) to the following:

 E: Partition 1 (Inactive OS/2) 2385MB (1631 free) C: Partition 2 (New-OS) 3333MB (3328 free) Unpartitioned space 8MB

 Then you will need to perform the steps described in the next section (Fixing the partitions).
 If, on the other hand, you are fortunate enough to have the correct partitions listed, then feel free to skip the next section and continue the process in the section entitled, “Installing Windows XP”.